Dasharo/dts-hw-conf-gen/README.md

 ## Dasharo Memory HCL generation

-1. Do the same preparations as for CPU HCL.

-2. Example command:

-    ```bash
-    find . -name "Micro-Star_International_Co.,_Ltd.*.tar.gz" -print0 | xargs -0 -n1 bash -c './dts-hclmgr --force  memory "$0"'
-    ```

-  Note: it is possible to avoid error messages by using the `-q` (`--quiet`) option.

-### The "Update" option

 The new feature allows the memory report to automatically update the hcl report tables.
 The changes are not committed though, leaving the option to review and fix the final result.
 The option is `-u` (`--update`)

-Example usage:
+To generate memory hcl report:

+1. Do the same preparations as for CPU HCL (steps 1-3).

-1. Command:
+2. Command:

     ```bash
     find . -name "Micro-Star_International_Co.,_Ltd.*.tar.gz" -print0 | xargs -0 -n1 bash -c './dts-hclmgr --quiet --force --update  memory "$0"'
     ```

-2. Snippet of output:
+3. Snippet of output:

     ```bash
     Modified: docs/docs/resources/hcl/memory/pro-z690-a-wifi-ddr4.md